Skip to content

 Getting Started

 Setting up targeted campaigns in Choozle can be completed in several steps!
-As follows are some guidelines on how to leverage the Campaigns tool.
-If you need help with strategy, setup, or optimization, please take a look at the additional resources below or reach out to our Client Experience team via the Choozle Support Center, and we'll be happy to help out!
+Here are some guidelines on how to leverage the Campaigns tool.
+If you need help with strategy, setup, or optimization, please take a look at the additional resources below or reach out to the Choozle Support Center.
+We'll be happy to help!

 Setting Up Campaigns